The convex core of quasifuchsian manifolds with particles: The geometry of the convex core

 \subsection{The distance between the singular curves}

 We state and prove here some elementary statements on the distance between singular points in the boundary of $C(M)$ and between singular curves in $M$.
 They will be useful at several points below.

 \begin{lemma} Let $\theta\in (0,\pi)$.
-There exists $\epsilon>0$ and $\rho>0$, depending on $\theta$, such that: \begin{enumerate} \item in a complete hyperbolic surface with cone singularities of angle less than $\theta$ (not homeomorphic to a sphere), two cone singularities are at distance at least $\epsilon$, \item if $M$ is a convex co-compact hyperbolic manifold with particles of angle less than $\theta$, then any two particles in $M$ are at distance at least $\epsilon$, \item if $D$ is a closed 2-dimensional geodesic disk of radius $\epsilon$ centered at a singular point $x_0$ of cone angle $\theta$, and if $\Omega\subset D$ is a convex subset whose closure intersects the boundary of $D$, then $\Omega$ contains all points of $D$ at distance at most $\rho$ from $x_0$. \end{enumerate} In particular, it follows from point (1) that no embedded geodesic in $D$ can come within distance less than $\rho$ from the cone singularity. \end{lemma}
+There exists $\epsilon>0$ and $\rho>0$, depending on $\theta$, such that: \begin{enumerate} \item in a complete hyperbolic surface with cone singularities of angle less than $\theta$ (not homeomorphic to a sphere), two cone singularities are at distance at least $\epsilon$, \item if $D$ is a closed 2-dimensional geodesic disk of radius $\epsilon$ centered at a singular point $x_0$ of cone angle $\theta$, and if $\Omega\subset D$ is a convex subset whose closure intersects the boundary of $D$, then $\Omega$ contains all points of $D$ at distance at most $\rho$ from $x_0$. \end{enumerate} In particular, it follows from point (1) that no embedded geodesic in $D$ can come within distance less than $\rho$ from the cone singularity. \end{lemma}

 \begin{proof} The first point is well-known, see e.g. \cite{dryden-parlier}.
 The interested reader can construct an elementary proof based on Dirichlet domains, as in 3-dimensional manifolds in the proof of the second point, below.